Sheep Sorrel, Sour Weed, Red Sorrel

 Infraspecific names of Rumex acetosella (3): Rumex acetosella subsp. acetoselloides (Balansa) Den Nijs, Rumex acetosella subsp. arenicola Y.Mäkinen ex Elven, and Rumex acetosella subsp. pyrenaicus (Pourr. ex Lapeyr.)
 Akeroyd.
 I think only the last one is found in the United States (in New York).

-Plants of the World Online lists 194 species in the Rumex genus (as of 3-19-21 when I last updated this page.
+Plants of the World Online lists 194 species in the Rumex genus (as of 5-22-21 when I last updated this page).
 Rumex is a member of the plant family Polygonaceae with a total of 55 genera.
-Those numbers could change periodically as updates are made.
+Those numbers could change periodically as updates are made by POWO.

 The above distribution map for Rumex acetosella is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
-The map for North America on the USDA Plants Database for the United States and Canada is similar
+The map on the USDA Plants Database for the United States and Canada is similar